 No part of the fairing ahead of the front axle may be lower than the top of the front rim at the axle vertical centerline or be forward of the front edge of the rim.
 Forward front fender coverage may not extend lower than a horizontal line through the front axle.
 There shall be no streamlining forward of the front edge of the front rim.
-There shall be no streamlining other than a seat or tail section to the rear of the rider's body, and the seat/tail section may not cover any of the wheel when viewed from the side.
-If a streamlined seat or tail section is used it cannot extend further to the rear than a vertical line at the rear edge of the rear tire or be more than 36 in. from the ground with the rider seated on the bike.
+There shall be no streamlining other than a seat, tail section or fender to the rear of the rider's body, and the seat, tail section or fender may not cover any of the wheel when viewed from the side.
+If a streamlined seat, tail section or fender is used it cannot extend further to the rear than a vertical line at the rear edge of the rear tire or be more than 36 in. from the ground with the rider seated on the bike.
 It shall be possible to see all of the rider completely from either side, except the hands and forearms.
 As viewed from directly above it shall be possible to see all of the rider from directly above and from the sides, except the hands, forearms.
 It is forbidden to use any transparent material to avoid the application of these rules.
 Fairings or bodywork shall have a minimum of three (3) separate mounting points.